SeasDBG/BiohybridRays/README.md

 ### Written by John Zimmerman
 ### Updated 6/14/2021

+## Description:
-## Code related to the paper:
+### Code related to the paper:
-## _Bioinspired Design of a Tissue Engineered Ray with Machine Learning_
+### _Bioinspired Design of a Tissue Engineered Ray with Machine Learning_

-## Source code for simulating biohybrid swimming performance and using machinelearning to iteratively select improved fin geometries
+Source code for simulating biohybrid swimming performance and using machinelearning to iteratively select improved fin geometries

 ### Main Inlcuded Files: